Eddie Garcia: Eddie Garcia Law

-Garcia won multiple awards for films he directed.
-Miguel Escobar from Esquire called Garcia "a legendary actor-director".
-Korina Sanchez called Garcia "above and beyond the quota in his contributions to pop culture and the Philippine film industry".

-Garcia said he did not make movies to gain awards.
-He is the only Filipino to receive the Asian Film Award for Best Actor, and won awards from other film festivals, receiving Luna Awards and the Metro Manila Film Festival Awards.
-Garcia was the most-awarded-and-nominated person in the history of the Filipino Academy of Movie Arts and Sciences (FAMAS) Awards.
-He garnered 43 wins and 38 nominations: 13 for Best Supporting Actor, 12 for Best Actor, and 11 for Best Director.
-Out of these, he won six Best Supporting Actor awards, six Best Actor wins – the most by any actor, five Best Director awards, three Hall of Fame Awards, one Lifetime Achievement Award, and the Fernando Poe Jr. Memorial Award.
-Garcia was awarded his first FAMAS Award in 1957 and his last FAMAS, Best Actor, in 2019.

-In June 2019, Partylist Coalition Foundation Inc. announced it intended to nominate Garcia for posthumous conferment of the Order of National Artists.

 Garcia's stepson House representative Michael Romero said he would propose an "Eddie Garcia Law" to "safeguard the welfare and well being of all actors working in the television and/or in the movie industries" by compelling production outfits to grant mandatory insurance, providing for working hours in television and movie production, and establishing medical and safety protocols and emergency procedures.
 House Bill 1270—a consolidation of six similar bills, including one by Romero—passed the House of Representatives on February 7, 2023.
 The Senate of the Philippines approved on second reading Senate Bill No 2505, the proposed Eddie Garcia law, on February 12, 2024, and was calendared for third and final reading.
 On May 24, 2024, President Bongbong Marcos signed into law Republic Act 11996 or the "Eddie Garcia Law".

+Legacy

+[Garcia's] movies consistently reaped profits for producers...
+His influence on popular culture is convincingly enormous as he has been able to popularized a number of buzzwords including the Bicolano words manoy, or big brother, and uragon which can mean a lot of things in a variety of usage...
+Eddie's of a rare breed.
+He is a survivor, a natural performer who can switch from evil to good, loathsome to loveable at a snap of a finger.